pyro-ppl/numpyro/README.md

  - [Gaussian Process](https://github.com/pyro-ppl/numpyro/blob/master/examples/gp.py) - Provides a simple example to use NUTS to sample from the posterior over the hyper-parameters of a Gaussian Process.
  - Other model examples can be found in the [examples](https://github.com/pyro-ppl/numpyro/tree/master/examples) folder.

-Users will note that the API for model specification is largely the same as Pyro including the distributions API, by design.
+Pyro users will note that the API for model specification is largely the same as Pyro including the distributions API, by design.
 The interface for inference algorithms and other utility functions might deviate from Pyro in favor of a more *functional* style that works better with JAX. e.g. there is no global parameter store or random state.

 ## Installation